ziprandom/ziprandom.github.io/sources/content/blog/2016_js_development_choice.md

 ### Libs/Services

 The AJAX library of choice is [superagent](http://visionmedia.github.io/superagent/).
+When I have to display bigger chunks of text I store these as Markdown Documents and use [markdown-to-react-components](https://github.com/christianalfoni/markdown-to-react-components) + webpack file inclusion on build time to pull it them into the app.

 ### Testing